 Occasionally it may be necessary for the ship to create a lee to allow for safe boarding by the pilot.
-This is typically the case in strong North to North Easterly swell conditions.
-In these instances, the Pilot will endeavour to board further out to allow additional room for manoeuvring.
-When a Lee is requested, it is preferable for the ship to keep further to the west of the leads before altering onto a Southerly/South Easterly heading for the pilot to board on the starboard side.
-Once the pilot is on board, the ship can alter to starboard to proceed back to the white sector of the lead.
+This is typically the case in strong North Easterly sea or swell conditions.
+In these instances, the Pilot will endeavour to board further out to allow additional room for

-Pilot boarding approximate position: 35° 12.55S 174° 08.05E
+Pilot boarding approximate position:

+35° 12.55S 174° 08.05E